lightonai/fast-plaid/README.md

     This parameter can be adjusted to balance between speed, memory usage and clustering quality.
 If you have a large dataset, you might want to set this to a smaller value to speed up the indexing process and save some memory.

+seed: int = 42 (optional)
+    Seed for the random number generator used in index creation.
+    Setting this ensures reproducible results across multiple runs.

+use_triton_kmeans: bool | None = None (optional)
+    Whether to use the Triton-based K-means implementation.
+    If `None`, it will be set to True if the device is not "cpu".
+    Triton-based implementation can provide better performance on GPUs.
+    Set to False to ensure perfectly reproducible results across runs.
 ```

 ### Updating the Index